dustmop/makechr/README.md

 makechr is a tool for generating NES graphics.
 Its primary operation is to take pixel art images and split it into components: chr, nametable, palette, attributes, and spritelist.

 The goals of makechr are to be portable (written in python), fast (can process a busy image with 256 tiles and 4 full palettes in <300ms), powerful, easy to understand, and usable in command-line based builds.
+A GUI is available as well, though it is missing a few features.

 Input images should be 256px wide and 240px high, representing a full nametable, and must follow NES attribute and palette restrictions.
-Smaller imagse will have padded nametables, while images with greater width will result in up to 2 nametables.
+Smaller imagse will have padded nametables, while images with greater width will result in up to 2 nametables, assuming horizontal arrangement.

 An RGB palette is hard-coded in rgb.py, other palettes are not yet supported.